erickbaor8/app-converter_numbers-js/README.md

-# **Number Converter**
+# **Bin2DecHexOct Converter**

 ## **Description**

-Number Converter is a simple program that converts numbers in format binary to binary, octal, hexadecimal and decimal.
+Bin2DecHexOct Converter is a simple program that converts numbers in format binary to binary, octal, hexadecimal and decimal.

 ## **Features**